 If you’ve spent any time in the fitness community, you’ve heard about this non-essential amino acid.
 As a vasodilator, it’s one of the most well-known nitric oxide producers around.
 It works by relaxing blood vessels to allow for a more effective delivery of oxygenated nutrients to tissues — such as muscles and the brain.* Optimal blood flow is commonly considered an important aspect of exercising, but it’s just as critical for daily productivity.
 Turns out that the brain benefits from oxygen.
 Weird.

-An organic compound that acts as a powerful antioxidant in the body, research suggests that Alpha-lipoic acid may play a role in health-related processes like weight loss, nerve function, and even memory recall.
+An organic compound that acts as a powerful antioxidant in the body, research suggests that Alpha-lipoic acid may play a role in health-related processes like weight loss when combined with exercise,* nerve function,* and even memory recall.*

 It’s commonly believed that oxidative stress can play a severe role in memory loss.
 As an antioxidant, alpha-lipoic acid may also improve memory function by neutralizing free radicals and soothing inflammation.* To learn more about how free radicals can impair your wellbeing check out my article on the immune system.